Timespot1: A 28nm CMOS Pixel Read-Out ASIC for 4D Tracking at High Rates: Chip architecture

-The leading edge discriminator produces the digital pulses which are used as the TDC input.
+The \st{leading edge} discriminator produces the digital pulses which are used as the TDC input.
 These pulses must retain the timing properties of the analog signals.
-The CSA signal is compared to a given voltage threshold, producing a high slew-rate when the input exceed the threshold.
+The CSA signal is compared to a given voltage threshold, producing a \cor{ high slew-rate} { steep digital step} when the input exceed the threshold.
 The core of this block is implemented with a two stage open loop amplifier with differential input.
 The first differential stage is used to compare the signal and the threshold.
-The second single ended stage is used to boost the voltage gain.
+The second single ended stage is used to boost the voltage gain \rnote{bringing the total gain of the discriminator core to \SI{100}{\dB}}.

 In order to produce a reliable discrimination across the channels, the effective threshold variation must be accounted for.
 This is usually carried out with a per-pixel threshold calibration.
 Due to the required precision and available pixel area this approach is unfeasible for this application.
 The threshold offset was corrected dynamically with a discrete-time offset-compensation circuit.
 The Offset Compensation (OC) procedure allows equalizing the CSA output DC levels, and compensating the discriminator offset.
-This feature is implemented by AC-coupling the CSA output with the discriminator input using the capacitor $C_{oc}$ (Fig.~\ref{fig:afe_sch}), and by inserting a switching circuit between the non-inverting input of the discriminator and its output.
+This feature is implemented by AC-coupling the CSA output with the discriminator input using the capacitor $C_{oc}$ (Figure~\ref{fig:afe_sch}), and by inserting a switching circuit between the \cor{non-inverting input of the discriminator and its output}{signal terminal and the output of the inverting amplifications stage, thus creating a negative feedback loop}.
 During the OC the discriminator is closed in an almost-unitary loop.
-In this condition the voltage applied to its inverting terminal is saved in the capacitor $C_{oc}$.
+In this condition the voltage \cor{applied to its}{developing at its} \cor{inverting}{threshold} terminal is saved in the capacitor $C_{oc}$.
 This voltage will act as the signal baseline level.
 By reopening the feedback the discriminator is again able to process the incoming signals.
-The actual threshold can now be applied to the inverting terminal: its value will be relative to the saved baseline.
+The actual threshold can now be applied to the \cor{inverting}{threshold} terminal: its value will be relative to the saved baseline.
 From a system-level point of view, this procedure requires only a common voltage level shared among the channels.
 Each channel must only include its own digital control signals.